 - 1/3 cup lime juice

 - 3 tablespoons granulated sugar honey, or liquid stevia equivalent

 - 1 tablespoon rice vinegar

-- Optional: thinly sliced Serrano chiles minced garlic
+- thinly sliced Serrano chiles or minced garlic, optional

 MARINATE TIME!!
 Combine all meatball ingredients together except the starch.
 Marinate at least 2 up to 24 hours.

 Stir the starch into the meat mixture.
 Form the mixture into 24 golf-ball sized meatballs.